ajahne/blog/_drafts/2020-5-1-questions-for-our-first-one-on-one.md

 So...prioritize this meeting!
 But, how to run it?

 ## How do I run this?
-Typically I aim to knock out this "intro" meeting in one or two sessions.
-Either one 45-60 minute 1-1 two 30 minute 1-1s.
-Sometimes I even share the questions ahead of time or do some of it async.

 Importantly, this is a conversation, not a checklist.
 These questions are meant to open up dialogue and not about speeding through to the finish line.
 For example, if you ask someone what motivates them and they talk about it, which leads to an example of a project that they are proud of...ask what made them proud...ask about the project!

 To the above point, the ultimate goal is to understand your teammate better!